This article contains everything you need to know about writing challenges, what causes them, and how to overcome them.

 This prevents you from going overboard with spending when times are good.
 Then when a famine rolls around, you have some money to fall back on while you get more clients.

 Now that we know what causes a feast and famine challenge, the solution is obvious.
 Never stop marketing!
+Some ideal forms of marketing for writers include:

 - Paid ads